 An Online Experience That Fosters Your Development as a Counselor

-The counseling profession is personal and hands-on, and so is the process of developing clinical mental health counselors.
-Counseling@Northwestern has been carefully designed by The Family Institute at Northwestern University to give you a rigorous yet intimate experience that prepares you to define your Northwestern Direction as an effective practitioner.
+The counseling field is personal and hands-on, and so is the process of developing clinicians.
+Our online programs have been carefully designed by The Family Institute at Northwestern University to give you a rigorous yet intimate experience that prepares you to define your Northwestern Direction as an effective practitioner.

 Lasting Connections That Lead to Ongoing Networking Opportunities

-Building relationships is a key skill for counselors, and Counseling@Northwestern gives you myriad opportunities to connect with diverse faculty and classmates during and outside of classes.
-Each week, you will attend live class sessions with an average of 10 students taught by expert Northwestern professors.
+Building relationships is a key skill for counselors, and the online programs at The Family Institute gives you myriad opportunities to connect with diverse faculty and classmates during and outside of classes.
+Each week, you will attend live class sessions with 15 or fewer students taught by your professors.
 You will also meet with your peers and professors for study sessions and office hours through the online campus.

 Challenging Coursework That Reinforces Key Theories

-As a professional counselor, you will work with people from diverse backgrounds, so it’s important to learn, observe, and practice many theoretical approaches.
+As a clinical mental health counselor, you will work with people from diverse backgrounds, so it’s important to learn, observe, and practice many theoretical approaches.
 Our faculty work with experienced video producers to translate their on-campus courses into compelling online assignments that reinforce the theories you learn in class.
 You can use our mobile application to complete coursework from anywhere, with or without an Internet connection.

 “The level of reflective practice that we have is above anything I’ve ever seen.
 Research shows that people who burn out are those who don’t have this reflective practice.”

 Take advantage of our vast support network, available from the moment you inquire about the program through after you graduate.